Tomislav Mrčela

-Tomislav Mrčela (/hr/; born 1 October 1990) is an Australian professional soccer player who plays as a defender.
+Tomislav Mrčela (/hr/; born 1 October 1990) is an Australian professional soccer player who last played as a defender for Croatian Third League club Kamen Ivanbegovina.

 Club career

 Mrcela left Australia at a young age and joined the youth academy of Dalmatian side RNK Split.
-He left Split in 2009 to join Jadran Kaštel, a third division side at the time, and later signed for NK Primorac 1929 in 2010.
+He left Split in 2009 to join Jadran Kaštel Sućurac, a third division side at the time, and later signed for NK Primorac 1929 in 2010.

 In mid 2011, Tomislav joined NK Imotski.
 Despite being just 20 years of age, Mrcela was immediately a starter.
 Missing just one game all season, Mrcela made 29 appearances and scored a further three goals.
 Mrcela continued his good form into the next season and missed just one further game by January 2013.
 His good form led to a move to fellow second division side NK Mosor where he played out the remainder of the 2012–13 season.